LogmeinRescue/iOS-SDK/README.md

 ```

-**IMPORTANT UPDATE:** Our pod is using git-lfs.
-Please install git-lfs before install or update this Pod.
+**IMPORTANT UPDATE:** Our pod is devlivering XCFrameworks supported from CocoaPods 1.9.
+Please use latest cocoapod to install or update this Pod.

 ### Manually

 Check out the [latest release](https://github.com/LogmeinRescue/iOS-SDK/releases/latest) and follow the [guide](http://secure.logmeinrescue.com/welcome/webhelp/EN/SDKi/MobileSDK/c_riossdk_overview.html) on our website.

-**IMPORTANT UPDATE:** Our repository is using git-lfs.
-Please install git-lfs and clone the repository. **Do not** download the zip file, the archive will not contain the LMICoreMedia.framework.
+**Do not** download the zip file, the archive will not contain the LMICoreMedia.framework, use git clone (after you installed git-lfs).
+**IMPORTANT UPDATE:** LMICoreMedia framework binary contains simulator architectures.
+Please add strip-frameworks script to your build steps (like in Camera Example app).